 Cleaning the Kitchen Sink

-To get my sink sparkling again, I use Cerama Bryte Cooktop Cleaner or Bar Keepers Friend (these are affiliate links).
+To get my sink sparkling, I use Cerama Bryte Cooktop Cleaner or Bar Keepers Friend Cleanser or this Bar Keepers Friend Foam Spray (these are affiliate links).
 Both are great and you hardly need any so they last a long time.
 My favourite though is the Bar Keepers Friend.
-I just rub add a little of the cleaner to a damp cloth then scrub my sink with it.
+I just add some of the cleaner to a damp cloth then scrub my sink with it.
 The result is a shiny and clean sink!
-I also use this stuff on so many other things in my kitchen: it’s a great non-toxic scrub for taking crayon, pen (and red wine rings) off my counter tops.
+I also use this stuff on so many other things in my kitchen, it’s a great non-toxic scrub for taking crayon, pen (and red wine rings) off my counter tops.
 I also use it on my ceramic stove top to remove burnt on food.

 Cleaning the Microwave